leonderijke/Modern-Marquee/README.md

 Modern-Marquee
 ==============

-jQuery plugin utilizing CSS Animations.
+jQuery plugin utilizing CSS Transitions.
 Because we all loved the &lt;marquee> tag.